 3. Prospect for new clients in business spaces.

-A successful insurance agent is always prospecting.
+A successful insurance agent is always prospective.
 This doesn’t mean you need to dedicate all of your free time to prospecting for new clients, but being alert at all times can make a huge difference.

 If you find yourself aimlessly scrolling on social media, maybe spend a few minutes looking through LinkedIn instead.
 Look through the newspaper while you eat your breakfast.
 At dinner with friends, bring up the topic of new local businesses and see what they know.